qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

    widget.

 Use the |cancel| :sup:`Cancel` button to abort the storing process.
+It's possible to configure a viewer using the :guilabel:`Integrated document viewer` so the resource will be automatically fetched from the external storage system and displayed directly below the URL.
-|warning| :sup:`Warning` Icon indicates that the resource cannot be fetched from the external
+The above |warning| icon indicates that the resource cannot be fetched from the external storage system.
-storage system.
 In that case, more details might appear in the :ref:`log_message_panel`.

-It's possible to configure a viewer using the :guilabel:`Integrated document viewer` so the resource will be automatically fetched from the external storage system and displayed directly below the URL.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE